-By doing some research before your next trip to figure out which lounges to focus your time and efforts on, you’ll be relaxing and dining like a pro prior to your departing flight.
+It’s worth doing some research before your next trip to figure out which lounges to focus your time and efforts on.
+That will allow you to relax and dine like a pro prior to your departing flight.

-My advice is to remember that even though you might have your heart set on a particular lounge, there could be a spanner thrown in the works, like a temporary closure or space constraints, so make sure you know what your backup options are.
+My advice is to remember that even though you might have your heart set on a particular lounge, there could be a spanner thrown in the works.
+It could be a temporary closure or space constraints, so make sure you know what your backup options are.

 Do you have any other tools you use to choose which lounges to visit when you fly?
 Please share in the comments below!